aceliuchanghong/SDT/README.md

 next point with the current point.
 The second pen state, p2, indicates that the pen will be lifted from the paper after the current point, and that no line will be drawn next.
 The final pen state, p3, indicates that the drawing has ended, and subsequent points, including the current point, will not be rendered.

+we model (∆x, ∆y)
+as a Gaussian mixture model (GMM) with M normal distributions as in [1, 6], and (q1, q2, q3) as a categorical distribution to model the ground truth data (p1, p2, p3), where (q1 + q2 + q3 = 1) as
+done in [7] and [26].
+Unlike [6], our generated sequence is conditioned from a latent code z sampled from our encoder, which is trained end-to-end alongside the decoder.
 ```

 需要知道的基本Func